 The best tool is getting started.

 All the resources in the world won't help if you don't take the first step.
-Open an account, buy one ETF, set up a monthly auto-invest.
-That's the whole strategy.
+Opening an account, buying one broad ETF, and setting up a monthly contribution — that's the approach I took, though what's right for you depends on your own circumstances.